Lightstreamer/Lightstreamer-example-Portfolio-client-dojo/README.md

-Lightstreamer :: Dojo Toolkit :: Portfolio Demo
+Lightstreamer Portfolio Demo Client for Dojo
 ===============================================

 A simple portfolio demo application showing integration between the Dojo Toolkit and the Lightstreamer JS Client.